I-League 2018-19: Gokulam Kerala sign Lalmuankima | Goal.com

 I-League: Gokulam Kerala sign Lalmuankima

-I-League club Gokulam Kerala have signed Haunhar Lalmuankima on loan from ATK until the end of the season, Goal can confirm.
+I-League club Gokulam Kerala have signed Hauhnar Lalmuankima on loan from ATK until the end of the season, Goal can confirm.

 The 23-year-old attacking midfielder spent three seasons at Aizawl FC and was part of the club's I-League title win in 2017.
 He then joined FC Goa in January 2018 and played for their developmental team Goan FC in the Goa Premier League.